-- It removes the need for browser plug-ins to support online gaming.
+- The wasm format removes the need for browser plug-ins to support online gaming.

-- It allows you to put large applications on the web without rewriting them.
+- It allows programmers to put large C/C++ applications on the web without rewriting them.

 Is it a standard?

 WebAssembly is an emerging standard, with ongoing work on the specification.
-The browser vendors have reached consensus on the design of the initial WebAssembly API and binary format, and there is an active W3C Community Group with members from Mozilla, Microsoft, Google and Apple.
+The browser vendors have reached consensus on the design of the initial wasm API and binary format, and there is an active W3C Community Group with members from Mozilla, Microsoft, Google and Apple.

 Which products support it?

 Firefox and Chrome browsers currently support the wasm format on Linux, MacOS, Windows and Android.
 The latest versions of Edge and Safari now include WebAssembly support as well.
-Autodesk plans to support wasm and WebGL 2 in its Stingray v1.8 game engine, and experimental support is being added to other game engines and the Rust language.
+Autodesk plans to support wasm and WebGL 2 in its Stingray v1.8 game engine.
+Other game engines and projects like the Rust language are adding experimental support.